mdbatruch/oop_site/README.md

 * To run Sass and BrowserSync preprocessor, cd into resources directory and run **npm install** command to install node modules.
 Replace proxy url with your site's directory in gulpfile.js on line 17.
 After installation run **gulp** to watch any changes to sass files.
 You may need to refresh browser to begin seeing changes, you'll be on port 3000.

 * Replace 404 path in .htaccess file according to your site's path on line 1.

+###### API

+There are a few endpoints that allow you to create, read, update and delete the Product object.

+ **GET** /api/read
+ **GET** /api/read_one/:name
+ **POST** /api/create/:name :price :description :category_id :image
+ **POST** /api/update/:id :name :price :description :category_id :image **POST** /api/delete/:id

+ ## Read all Products

+ **Parameters**

+ * None

+ Returns all of the currently listed products in the database.
+Throws a 404 error if there are no products.

+ ## Read a Product

+ **Parameters**

+ * Name - the name of the product.
+Is case-sensitive but can include spaces.

+ Returns a single product as called in the endpoint with the name parameter.
+Throws a 404 error if there is no such product with a name.

+ ## Create a Product

+ **Parameters**

+ * Name - the name of the product.
+Is case-sensitive but can include spaces.

+ * Price - the price of the product.

+ * Description - the description of the product.
+(Optional)

+ * Category ID - the category ID of the product.
+(Not the name of category)

+ * Image - the image file name of the product.
+(Optional)

+ Creates a single product as called in the endpoint with the provided parameters.
+Throws a 503 error if unsuccessfull.

+ ## Update a Product

+ **Parameters**

+ * ID - the ID of the product.

+ * Name - the name of the product.
+Is case-sensitive but can include spaces.

+ * Price - the price of the product.

+ * Description - the description of the product.
+(Optional)

+ * Category ID - the category ID of the product.
+(Not the name of category)

+ * Image - the image file name of the product.
+(Optional)

+ Updates a single product as called in the endpoint with the provided parameters.
+Throws a 503 error if unsuccessfull.

+ ## Delete a Product

+ **Parameters**

+ * ID - the ID of the product.

+ Deletes a single product as called in the endpoint with the ID parameter.
+Throws a 503 error for any error.